 After the birth of the rock, I form you with my chisel.
 You remain an inspiration to me and represent me as I am.
 You refuse forgery, you are faithful and eternal as the fingerprints always unchangeable.
 I kiss you and approve of my achievements since you will remain even after my son and my grandchildren, to speak of me, you are my ambassador to all countries, being true to my will even after I die.

 My view as an Artist in this day and age:

 Where is true art in these days of computer programming?
 They sculpt statues and dye it artificially by the art of computers.
 It stands as a barrier between a faithful artist and true emotions who can sign is name on his creations, but a computer can’t sign it’ own art and is not acceptable in museums.

 Art has become only for commercial gain and doesn’t represent our rich heritage to be a witness to future generations of our artistic past.

-The preferred language between the nations was the hieroglyphics, and cavemen used to draw murals in caves about symbols, but for these, they would not have been remembered.
+The preferred language between the nations was hieroglyphics, and cavemen used to draw murals in caves about symbols, but for these, they would not have been remembered.

-The Art of Mosaics started in Phoenician and the Roman times and was added to the Byzantine church.
+The Art of Mosaics started in Phoenician and Roman times and was added to the Byzantine church.